stereolabs/debug_tool/README.md

 - IMU data (if enabled)

 Svo files can be recorded in two different ways : directly from __Zed_Explorer__ or using the ZED Ros wrapper.

+Svos can later be replayed with the ROS wrapper and tools from this package giving users the flexibility to replay the same recorded sequences multiple times with different ZED SDK parameters and optimize the cameras performances for each sequence.

 #### Recording SVO files using the ZED_Explorer